jschilders/solarwinds_ipam/README.md

 It works, but could do with a lot more testing and some cleanup.

-For safety reasons, I choose not to include credentials in any config files.
+    For safety reasons, I choose not to load credentials from config files.
     Instead, I import them from the environment.

     Quick start:
         - Create a file called ".env" in the root of this project